-The girl who opened schoolhouse doors for Latinos
+The girl who opened schoolhouse doors for Latinos: A legacy of educational access

 This is published in honor of National Hispanic Heritage Month.